stitchdata/docs/_saas-integrations/shopify/v1/shopify-v1.md

 # -------------------------- #

 replication-sections:
-  - title: "Order Refunds table replication"
+  - title: "Replicating order refunds"
   - anchor: "order-refunds"
   - content: |
-      The `order_refunds` table gets queried at every single order ID in the table.
-If you have this table selected for replication, the process can potentially be very slow depending on how many refunds exist in your account.
-With Stitch's replication process, this could cause other tables to not be replicated for days to weeks at a time.
+      To extract order refund data, Stitch queries every order in your account.
+If you have the `order_refunds` table selected for replication, the process can potentially be very slow depending on how many orders and refunds exist in your {{ integration.display_name }} account.
+As tables are extracted one at a time, this could cause extraction to not proceed for days at a time.
 To ensure timely replication of your other selected tables, consider creating a separate integration for only the `order_refunds` table.

-      Note that creating a separate integration for your `order_refunds` table may negatively affect your {{ integration.display_name }} API quota.
+      **Note**: Creating a separate integration for your `order_refunds` table may negatively affect your {{ integration.display_name }} API quota.

 # -------------------------- #